 In order to prevent getting bit by a brown recluse, or any other type of spider, you should hire an Aptive pest control professional.
 When you use Aptive, a knowledgeable and trained service professional will conduct a thorough inspection of your property in order to uncover potential pest harborages.
 If you have favorable conditions for spiders in your home or yard, your Aptive professional will provide you with helpful methods and suggestions to prevent spider infestations from occurring.
 For example, your service professional may tell you to keep storage areas clutter-free and to make sure exterior doors and windows are well-sealed.

 If you notice an influx of spiders on your property, call Aptive Environmental to schedule your service today.
-Aptive’s integrated pest management and firm commitment to the environment separate us from the competition.
+Aptive’s integrated pest management and firm commitment to effective pest control separate us from the competition.